Why Is My Milkweed Drooping?

 Global Warming

-Climate change has altered the reproductive and migratory cycles of monarchs by disrupting the overwintering process.
+Climate change has altered monarchs' reproductive and migratory cycles by disrupting the overwintering process.
 Insects have different adaptive methods to survive cold weather.

 Some live in tropical climates.
-Others have evolved to thrive in freezing temperatures while monarchs migrate to other regions during the cold season; this is known as overwintering.
-Butterflies do not reproduce and remain inactive during this period and are able to extend their lifespan up to nine months.
+Others have evolved to thrive in freezing temperatures while monarchs migrate to other regions during the cold season, known as overwintering.
+Butterflies do not reproduce and remain inactive during this period and can extend their lifespan up to nine months.

 After winter, breeding adult monarchs need large amounts of nectar to reproduce and usually live for about a month.
 Elevated temperatures have resulted in shorter cold seasons and, eventually, less overwintering periods.

-It is interesting to note that experts study butterfly presence and behavior based on the above-mentioned factors to determine the health, balance, and sustainability of the ecological environment.
+Interestingly, experts study butterfly presence and behavior based on the abovementioned factors to determine the ecological environment's health, balance, and sustainability.